Anaschisma: Paleoecology

 They lived mostly in the late Triassic; by the time the Jurassic began, most temnospondyls, Anaschisma included, were gone.
 It is likely that they went extinct during the Triassic-Jurassic extinction event, along with the majority of other large amphibians, the class of Conodonts and 34% of all marine genera.
-It is unknown what caused this mass extinction; hypotheses include huge volcanic eruptions, climate change, oceanic acidification, or an asteroid impact.
+It is unknown what caused this mass extinction; hypotheses include huge volcanic eruptions (the Central Atlantic magmatic province is a prime example), climate change, oceanic acidification, or an asteroid impact.
 It is known, however, that over half of the species living on Earth at that time went extinct from this event.
 It lived alongside many other smaller amphibians, and its fossils are also commonly found with phytosaur fossils.
 It was named in 1931 by Case.
 The best conditions for fossilization occur in river valleys or floodplains where deposition is occurring, and this animal likely lived in similar shallow, swampy habitats.
 As it follows, Anaschisma is famous for having extremely well preserved fossils, and they are often found in groups.